shubham-kumar-2004/sequence-safari/README.md

 - `render()`: Renders the game elements.
 - `gameOver()`: Handles the game over scenario.
 - `keyDownHandler(event)`: Handles keyboard input for controlling the snake's movement.
-- `touchStartHandler(event)`: Handles touch input for controlling the snake's movement (for mobile devices).
-- `touchMoveHandler(event)`: Handles touch input for controlling the snake's movement (for mobile devices).

 ## How to Run